-- Introduction to Advertising: Industry, Culture and Practice (20 credits)
+Introduction to Advertising: Industry, Culture and Practice (20 credits)

-It will orientate you to the practices and knowledge-base needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.
+It will orientate you to the practices and knowledge needed to understand your discipline and help you to develop your skills for independent & collaborative learning, reflection and your own self development.

-Through investigation and exploration, you will discover how they work, what they do and why they do it and, using practice-research, use their methods, procedures and techniques.
+Through investigation and exploration, you will discover how advertising professionals work, what they do and why they do it and, using practice-research, you will explore and develop your skills in their methods, procedures and techniques.

 It will focus on the development of twentieth and twenty-first century ideas in advertising, media and visual communications and explore the common themes and cross-fertilisations that occur between theory and culture.

 This year introduces you to the psychological and consumer behavioural aspects that underpin advertising communications, how they relate back to practice and give you the technological tools to future proof.
 Year two is an important step to enabling you to formulate ideas for your dissertation in the third year.
 Tutors will be on hand to help you develop the ideas that will eventually form your dissertation.

-- Advertising Futures (20 credits)
+Advertising Futures (20 credits)

-- Consumer Insight (20 credits)
+Behavioural Insight (20 credits)

-- Creative Strategy (20 credits)
+Creative Strategy (20 credits)

-Creative Strategy: In this unit, you will explore social media, multimedia and integrated plus interactive media.
+In this unit, you will explore social media, multimedia and integrated plus interactive media.
 You will be crafting, planning, executing and evaluating a complete digital campaign.

-Collaborative Project: You will be given the opportunity to take part in a collaborative project with students on other courses or with real clients on live projects and in competitions when available.
+You will be given the opportunity to take part in a collaborative project with students on other courses or with real clients on live projects and in competitions when available.